 The dimensions of diversity

-The focus is on the personality of the employees, because employees are a key factor for a successful company.
+The focus is on the personality of employees, because employees are a key factor for a successful company.

 Dimensions of diversity